troutmanat/troutman-blog/source/articles/2013-01-08-practices-mechanisms-policies-and-rules.html.markdown

 title: "Being Effective: Understanding the value of mechanisms, and when to get by with rules instead."
 description: "In order to be more effective, we must prevent problems from reemerging.
 The hard skill in management is deciding when a problem is truly worth solving, and when we can live with the risk."
 date: 2013-01-08
-published: false
+published: true
 tags: effectiveness,problem solving,risk mitigation
 ---

 Problems repeat themselves.
-A big part of being effective is learning how to stop solving the same problem again and again and instead move on to the next issue.
-Most people can fix a problem as it occurs, but the tougher skill is to *resolve* the issue for good.
+Being effective means you'll need to stop solving the same problem again and again and instead move on to the next issue.
+Resolving an issue for good can be a difficult skill to master, let's look at one of the common mistakes and talk about how to avoid it.

 ## The danger of relying on good intentions